Au revoir les enfants

 The impact of Gillo Pontecorvo’s masterpiece is so great that it extends far beyond cinema and into terrorist organisations, as well as the US Pentagon.

-Reviled and banned upon its release, then seemingly destroyed and lost forever, Jean Renoir’s The Rules of the Game stands today as a victory for liberalism.
+Reviled and banned upon its release, then feared lost forever, Jean Renoir’s masterpiece stands today as a victory for liberalism.

 Is Krzysztof Kieslowski’s trilogy only about liberty, equality and fraternity?
 Look again and you’ll find it also addresses fate, coincidence and co-existence.